Two far-away bombings 20 years ago set off the modern era of terror

 The attacks set off a chain of events, including retaliation from a beleaguered U.S. president who was juggling meetings with his national security team, even as he met with personal lawyers to prepare his testimony in response to an independent counsel's grand jury subpoena in the Monica Lewinsky affair.

-And within six months, Osama bin Laden had ordered his top operative, Khalid Sheikh Mohammed, to start planning the attacks on New York and Washington that would take place on 9/11, three years later.
-The CIA recently called the embassy bombings, and their aftermath, a watershed event in Al-Qaida's planning for 9/11.
+And within six months, Osama bin Laden had ordered his top operative, Khalid Sheikh Mohammed, to start planning the attacks on New York and Washington that would take place three years later.
+The CIA recently called the embassy bombings, and their aftermath, a watershed event in al Qaeda's planning for 9/11.

 On Tuesday morning, the State Department will commemorate the bombings at a ceremony at its memorial wall.